 You can choose from common split sizes on the drop down menu or you can specify your own size.
 To specify your own size:

 - Choose Custom size in the Split drop down menu (Settings tab)

 - Click the spinner arrow to adjust the Custom Size (MB) setting

 - Or click in the Custom Size (MB) text box and type a size (in megabytes) with one decimal place

-- In the Split dialog, choose Other size in the drop down menu
+XP users should choose Other size in the drop down menu in the Split dialog.

 If you have any questions about this information, please email Technical Support.

 Quick examples of how to zip files with WinZip